nowucca/introducing-mcp/05-agent-parallel/README.md

 This example demonstrates how to execute multiple tool calls concurrently using the Model Context Protocol (MCP).
 It shows how to build a plan of tool calls, assign unique IDs to each call, and gather all results in parallel.

-## Overview

-In this example, we create a client that:
+## What This Example Does

+When you run this example:
-1. Connects to an MCP server
+1. The client connects to an MCP server
-2. Requests the list of available tools
+2. The client requests the list of available tools
-3. Creates a plan of multiple tool calls (get_time and get_weather)
+3. The client creates a plan of multiple tool calls (get_time and get_weather)
-4. Executes all tool calls concurrently
+4. The client executes all tool calls concurrently
-5. Gathers and processes the results
+5. The client gathers and processes the results
+6. The combined results are displayed

 ## Key Concepts

-### Parallel Execution

-The core concept demonstrated is parallel execution of tool calls.
-Instead of calling tools sequentially (one after another), we use `asyncio.gather()` to run multiple tool calls concurrently, which can significantly improve performance when dealing with multiple independent operations.

-### Reference Tracking
+- **Parallel Execution**: Running multiple tool calls concurrently instead of sequentially
+- **Reference Tracking**: Assigning unique IDs to each call to match responses to requests
+- **Asynchronous Programming**: Using `asyncio.gather()` to manage concurrent operations
+- **Plan-based Execution**: Creating and executing a predefined plan of tool calls

+## Learning Objectives

+- Understand how to execute multiple MCP tool calls concurrently
-Each tool call is assigned a unique reference ID (UUID) to track its response.
-This allows us to match responses to their corresponding requests, even when they arrive out of order.
+- Learn how to track and match responses to their corresponding requests
+- See how to improve performance by parallelizing independent operations
+- Explore patterns for building efficient agent systems

 ## Implementation Details